Search the Health Library

 Baltimore, MD 21287 map

-Dr. Ashley Evan Ross is an assistant professor of urology, oncology and pathology at the Johns Hopkins School of Medicine.
+Dr. Ashley Evan Ross is an associate professor of urology, oncology and pathology at the Johns Hopkins School of Medicine.
 His clinical practice focuses on prostate cancer and prostatic diseases.

 He has expertise in open and robotic treatment of prostate cancer as well as in focal and salvage prostate cryotherapy and in the active surveillance of prostate cancer.
 Additionally, Dr. Ross has experience in the treatment of benign prostatic hyperplasia through the use of transurethral resection, laser photo-vaporization and open surgical approaches.
 As an active member of the Sidney Kimmel Comprehensive Cancer Center, Dr. Ross offers multidisciplinary approaches to the treatment of prostate cancer.

 Dr. Ross received his undergraduate degree in biochemistry from the University of Maryland.
 He earned his graduate and medical degrees from the Johns Hopkins School of Medicine.
 Dr. Ross joined the faculty in 2012 after completing his general surgery and urology residency and fellowship at Johns Hopkins.